 How Much Do DoorDash Drivers (Dashers) Make?

-You might be wondering how much DoorDash drivers make.
-How much you can make as a Dasher depends on several factors, including order size, delivery distance, and how fast you can complete your deliveries.
+How much you can make as a Dasher depends on several factors, including order size, how frequently you make deliveries, delivery distances and how fast you can complete your deliveries.

 The base pay is what DoorDash pays you directly for each order.
 This amount ranges from $2 to $10 or more depending on the order’s time, distance and desirability.

 Promotions are additional pay for specific orders or circumstances.
-There are at least three types of promotions, including peak pay, challenges (coming soon) and larger grocery orders.
+There are several types of promotions, including:

 Ways To Increase Earning Potential